 Prevention

-• Apply injection scanning to translated output, not only to source-language input — the injection may only be visible in the translated form.
+- Scan the translated output, not only the source — the injection may only be visible after translation.

-• Strip hidden Unicode characters (zero-width, format, directional override) from all text before it enters translation or AI pipelines.
+- Strip hidden Unicode (zero-width, format, directional override) before any text enters translation or AI pipelines.

-• Do not use back-translation as your primary injection check — it may silently clean injections that the forward pass introduced.
+- Do not use back-translation as your primary check — it can silently launder a forward-pass injection.

 FAQ

-Q: Should I always use machine translation, or should human translation be required for high-risk inputs?
-A: For high-risk operations (admin actions, financial transactions, security-sensitive queries), human translation or at minimum a human review of the machine translation output before it enters the AI pipeline is advisable.
-For routine support operations, machine translation with scanning is generally sufficient.
+Q: Should high-risk inputs use machine translation at all?
+A: For admin actions, financial transactions, or security-sensitive queries, require human translation or at least human review of the machine output before it reaches the AI.
+For routine support, machine translation with output scanning and spotlighting is generally sufficient.